BackstagecrewIS/milkman/README.md

 #### Users ####

-A future version could allow users to select a delivery date
+A future version could allow users to select a delivery date instead of just a day of the week

 A furture version could allow users to select a repeat order for regular delivery